 #10.
 The Laverda 750 SFC

-For many Italian motorcycle enthusiasts, the Laverda 750 SFC (Super Freni Competizioni – or Super Brakes Competition in English) is as good as it gets.
+For many fans of Italian motorcycle brands, the Laverda 750 SFC (Super Freni Competizioni – or Super Brakes Competition in English) is as good as it gets.
 Essentially, the Laverda 750 SFC was one of the first full-blown factory racers: a bastard-size big parallel-twin that produced 75 horsepower from its 744cc twin-cylinder engine, specifically designed for power, speed and most importantly, endurance.
 First and foremost, this early 70s icon was built as a 24 hour endurance racer to battle the likes of the MV Agusta 750S, the Ducati 750 Super Sport, and a plethora of British and Japanese bikes.
 It was slow to start, but as soon as the Laverda 750 SFC evolved into the incarnation you see in front of you, it began to gain momentum, winning races across Europe.

 Coming in three distinct generations, from the early models in 1971 to the more famously known versions from 1976, you’ll be pleased to know that only 549 units were ever produced – making the Laverda 750 SFC an incredibly rare and sought after motorcycle.
 In fact, only 55 “third series” models were ever produced, so if you want something truly exotic in your garage, then that’s the series to look out for.
 Rare or not, this Laverda proves that not all big Italian twins have to come in “V” configuration.
-If you’re interested in Laverda machinery, we recall a whole Laverda museum being in desperate need of a buyer…
+If you’re interested in Laverda machinery, we recall a whole Laverda motorcycles museum being in desperate need of a buyer…

 #09.
 The Ducati 916 SPS